YWCA Knoxville and the Tennessee Valley | Programs & Services

-SKIP is a popular summer option for families needing a safe place for their kids during the summer break.
+SKIPP is a popular summer option for families needing a safe place for their children during the summer break.
 This 8 week-long summer day camp offers enriching programming for children, ages 5 to 14.
 Students enjoy the summer reading challenge, intensive swim lessons, working in the garden, and cooking classes.
-Students also enjoy weekly field trips to local attractions such as Ijams Nature Center, The Muse Knoxville, Great Smoky Mountains National Park, and Zoo Knoxville.
+Students also enjoy weekly field trips to local attractions such as Ijams Nature Center, Muse Knoxville, Great Smoky Mountains National Park, and Zoo Knoxville.

-SKIP focuses on keeping costs low for busy parents, cultivating a love of reading, and leading social and cultural development.
+SKIPP focuses on keeping costs low for busy parents, cultivating a love of reading, and leading social and cultural development.
 Scholarships are available.
 Spots fill up fast, so families are encouraged to register early.
-Registration for Summer 2019 will open in Spring 2019; check back here for registration details.

-The Reach Program is a competitive, incentivized internship offered to young men and women, ages 15-18 years old.
+The Reach Program is a competitive, incentivized internship offered to young men and women, ages 14-18 years old.
 Students selected to participate in the program learn important skills for entering the workforce, including time management, accountability, conflict management, and financial literacy.
 Students meet with guest speakers from a variety of professions and have the opportunity to shadow professionals in a variety of careers.
 The Reach Program is made possible thanks to the generous funding from the Aslan Foundation.
 Learn more about how the Aslan Foundation strengthens the Knoxville community by clicking here.